wbauer7/cs193a-homework-1/README.md

     * A 5.96 inch display at 2,560 x 1,440 pixels
     * An 8.9 inch display at 2,048 x 1,536 pixels
    * The game reloads when switching between portrait and landscape orientations (that's a bug!)
-   * The hangman graphic may be difficult to see on some screens
+   * The hangman graphic may be difficult to see on some screens (you are permitted six incorrect guesses)